kumarkshiva/uploadtogdrive/README.md

 # uploadtogdrive
-Write a short routine that takes a directory and subdirectories with images and upload them to your google drive , each file to a folder named by the first letter of the file. upload sort order by file date from old to new .
+Write a short routine

+Upload each file to a folder named by the first letter of the file
+	- Make a directory with 26 for each letter

+upload sort order by file date from old to new
+	- Sort every time during upload
+	- Take the oldest first
+	- After

+upload directory and subdirectories with images and to your google drive

 When done, the files on the source should be archived.
+	- Move the files uploaded to archive file
+Add a cronjob to zip the uncompressed file